braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 ### Modal context

-This modal is used to present the view controller in a modal view, with a navigation bar on top and a **Done** button on the side of the bar.
+Use modal presentations to create temporary interruptions in your app’s workflow, such as prompting the user for important information.
+This model view has a navigation bar on top and a **Done** button on the side of the bar.
+Here is an example of pushing a `BrazeContentCard.ViewController` instance into a modal controller:

 {% tabs %}
 {% tab swift %}